 Students should be prepared to evaluate and offer constructive feedback of each others' posters during the poster presentations.
-This session will be recorded and each students' poster and presentation posted to the WRPHTC website to present a summary of supported projects for each student cohort.
-Past project videos are available to watch at: https://wrphtc.arizona.edu/successful-projects.
+This session will be recorded; each students' poster and presentation will be posted to the WRPHTC website to present a summary of supported projects for each student cohort.